-

 +++France.

 Submissions: Please do not send attachments.
-Paste submissions into email and direct them to info@fortnightlyreview.co.uk.
-Response time is fairly minimal, and so, sadly, is the honorarium awarded on publication.
+Paste submissions into email and direct them to info@fortnightlyreview.co.uk or query first.
+We do not welcome simultaneous submissions.
+Response time is fairly minimal, but so, sadly, is the honorarium awarded on publication.

-Fair Use statement: This site may contain copyrighted material the use of which has not always been specifically authorized by the copyright owner.
+Fair Use statement: This site may contain excerpts from copyrighted material the use of which has not always been specifically authorized by the copyright owner.
 It has been posted here in an effort to advance the understanding of the editorial topics addressed in this publication.
-We believe this constitutes a ‘fair use’ of any such copyrighted material as provided for in section 107 of the US Copyright Law.
+We believe this constitutes a ‘fair use’ of any such excerpts as provided for in section 107 of the US Copyright Law.
 In accordance with Title 17 U.S.C.
-Section 107, the material on this site is distributed without profit to those who have expressed a prior interest in receiving the included information for research and educational purposes.
-Further use of copyrighted material from this site require permission from the copyright owner.
+Section 107, and the Copyright, Designs and Patents Act 1988 (as amended) the material on this site is distributed without profit to those who have sought or expressed a prior interest in receiving the included information for research and educational purposes.
+Further use of copyrighted material from this site requires permission from the copyright owner.
 The contents of this site are provided for educational and informational purposes only.

 Contact us.